 Question 6: Is there any real right or wrong?

 You might have heard somebody say, “I don’t believe there’s such a thing as right or wrong.”
 Or maybe you’ve heard a professor say, “There are no absolutes.”
 Whenever I hear that I want to say, “Are you absolutely sure?”
 You have to ask yourself, “Is this statement even logical?
 Is there any right or wrong?”
 Because when people say, “There is no right or wrong, or it’s wrong for you to impose your morals on me,” think about it.
-By them telling you that, they are imposing their morals on you.
+When they tell you that, they are imposing their morals on you.

 The fact is, we all inherently know right from wrong.
 We just have this weird tendency to disregard it, especially when it conflicts with our desires for pleasure or personal gain.
 Now, sure, you might justify having an affair, but certainly you wouldn’t condone your spouse having one.
 Or you might justify taking something without permission, but if you were the one being robbed you wouldn’t think it was okay.
 There isn’t a person alive today who’d come home from work and discover that their entire house had been robbed and say, “Oh, how wonderful that this burglar is able to enjoy all my things without my permission.
 And who am I to impose my view of right or wrong on this poor burglar?”
 You see how ridiculous that is?
 Of course.